manish-9245/SmartBin.AI/README.md

 # SmartBin.AI

 Upgrade your dustbin to Smartbin.AI<br>
-We are a team of engineers trying to change the way you see dustbins
+We are a team of engineers trying to change the way you see dustbins.

 Tech Stack Used : Flask Server, HTML, CSS, JS, Bootstrap